netkicorp/transactid-library-java/README.md

          * @param paymentBinary binary data to validate.
          * @return true if is valid.
          * @exception InvalidObjectException if the binary is malformed.
+         * @exception InvalidSignatureException if the signature in the binary is not valid.
+         * @exception InvalidCertificateException if there is a problem with the certificates.
+         * @exception InvalidCertificateChainException if the certificate chain is not valid.
          */
         @Throws(InvalidObjectException::class)
         fun isPaymentValid(paymentBinary: ByteArray): Boolean